 And did you know that Facebook is in the process of changing the aspect ratio for ads and posts that appear in mobile News Feed?
 Starting this August 19, the aspect ratio on posts and ads in mobile News Feed will be displayed at 4:5.
 This means it’ll be shorter than what we’re currently using which is at 2:3 aspect ratio.

 This change will translate to less texts and reduced photo and video height.
 According to Facebook, this new layout will only allow using 3 lines of texts.
 After that, there will be a “See More” prompt for users to click.

 One last thing to keep in mind is to diversify the types of posts you put out.
 We recommend keeping promotional posts down to about one third of your content.
 If your followers want to learn more about your company, they can click onto your website.
 Utilize your content differently by establishing your brand as a leader in the field and encouraging interaction from consumers.
 A great way to do this is by asking questions in your content.
 You can ask your followers to respond in the comments, encouraging interaction with your account, as well as interaction between your followers.
 Another tactic to encourage engagement is to ask users to tag their friends or family in a post.

-One way to increase engagement rapidly is by running a contest or giveaway.
+One way to increase engagement rapidly is by running a contest or giveaway, especially if you have new products to launch.
 If you are able to give away some product or services for free, you can encourage users to share, comment on, or tag their friends on a post about the giveaway.
 This is a great technique for increasing follower growth as well!